 system objects.
 MySQL SELinux policy modules, for example, define

-policy rules using type
+policy rules using type information.

 You can view SELinux contexts using operating system commands such